cjdbarlow/Part-One/creatinine_clearance.md

 ###Estimating Creatinine Clearance
 Using the above formula requires measurement of urine volume.
 This is:
-* Typically performed by taking a 24 hour urine collection.
+* Typically performed by taking a 24 hour urine collection
 * Tedious, and so creatinine clearance is often estimated
 A common method is the **Cockcroft-Gault formula**, which has a correlation of ~0.83 with creatinine clearance:
 $$Cl = (140-A) \times W  \times S  \times 72  \times Cr)$$, where: